×

 Canby went into the break with a 21-20 halftime lead following a back-and-forth defensive battle in the opening half, where the Lancers led a majority of the time.
 But, Minneota turned things around offensively in the second half to take the lead and continued to chip away down the stretch.

-Minneota began to swing the momentum its way almost midway through the second half after the Vikings and Lancers traded baskets to open the half, following an Eden Meagher offensive putback and a Jaylyn Coequyt midrange for a 34-33 edge with 10:15 left to play.
+Minneota began to swing the momentum its way almost midway through the second half after the Vikings and Lancers traded baskets to open the half, following an Eden Meagher putback and a Jaylyn Coequyt midrange for a 34-33 edge with 10:15 left to play.

 The Vikings never lost sight of their lead from there.
+They also were able to make a difference maker by outrebounding Canby 37-24 to earn back some extra possessions.

 Ava Rost caught fire and scored a quick 5 points within seconds with a 3-pointer, followed by a steal and fastbreak layup to put Minneota ahead 39-33.